ghermens/media2click/Documentation/Configuration/Index.rst

    String

 :aspect:`Description:`
-   Path to your Fluid partial when using the FLUIDTEMPLATE cObject rendering
+   Path to your Fluid partial when using the FLUIDTEMPLATE cObject rendering for videos

+.. _constants-layoutrootpath:

 layoutRootPath
 """"""""""""""""